Cut flowers: Cultivation

 Cut flower cultivation is intensive, usually on the basis of greenhouse monocultures, and requires large amounts of highly toxic pesticides, residues of which can often still be found in flower shops on imported flowers.

 As with the production of fruit and vegetables, the industry depends on significant amounts of water, which may be collected and stored by the farm owners.
 The Patel Dam failure in May 2018, associated with a large Kenyan rose farm, killed dozens of people.

-These facts have spurred the development of movements like "Slow Flowers", which propagates sustainable floriculture in the consumer country (U.S., Canada) itself.
+These facts have spurred the development of movements like "Slow Flowers", which propagates sustainable floriculture in the consumer country (US, Canada) itself.